GLOBAL CITIES AND TOURISM

 Popularized by the American sociologist and economist Saskia Sassen in the form of global cities (1991), the term refers to the metropolises situated at the top of the urban hierarchy on a global scale.
 Capable of commanding the global economy, they are the places where the central powers of world economy are located.

 According to S. Sassen’s criteria, there were only three global cities on an international scale: Tokyo, London and New York.
 The other major world cities would be “global” only at regional scales.
-This classification of Global cities, meaning “strategic sites” has largely evolved since the rise of major cities in emerging countries.
+This classification of “strategic sites” has largely evolved since the rise of major cities in emerging countries.
 Visit Photography Traveler for more.

 This denomination refers to specific attributes that only certain large agglomerations possess.
 These global cities are at the top of a global urban network and contribute to the world order.